jim-at-jibba/james-best-uk/src/pages/blog/neurodivergent-engineer-productive-curiosity.md

 filename: neurodivergent-engineer-productive-curiosity
 ---

-As an engineering manager working hands-on with mobile app development in the agtech space, I've come to appreciate the unique advantages that come with a neurodivergent mind.
+As a Lead Engineer working hands-on with mobile app development in the agtech space, I've come to appreciate the unique advantages that come with a neurodivergent mind.
 What many might consider distractions — those persistent intellectual "itches" demanding to be scratched — I've learnt to harness as powerful catalysts for innovation and learning.

 ## The Nature of Intellectual Itches